memorymoon

 SOUNDFONT PAGE

 The last row is the .wav-player.
-It is always in
+It will play the loop if the wave file has loop information.

 OVERDRIVE